ddecarle/eeb462-2024/Lab6_Phylogenomics2.md

 ### Assessing and Filtering Assembled Loci

-1. Log into SciNet and navigate into your `$SCRATCH` directory.
-Use the same username and password you used for the previous lab.
+1. Log into SciNet using the `ssh` command.
+You should already be located in your home folder (*i.e.* `/home/l/lcl_uoteeb462/<username>`).
+You can confirm this using the `pwd` command.

 	```
 	ssh -Y <username>@teach.scinet.utoronto.ca
 	cd $SCRATCH
 	```
 At the end of last lab we generated complete target loci for our ingroup taxa.
 The `*.fasta` files that we generated have multiple lines of nucleotides per locus (you can confirm using `head -20 Gym_balzanii/Gym_balzanii.fasta`).
-Sequence data is much easier to work with if there is only a single line of nucleotides per locus.
+Sequence data is much easier to work with if the entire nucleotide sequence for each locus is stored on a single line.

 2. Use this for loop to update our `*.fasta` files so that each locus consists of only a single line of text with the entire sequence.